Built for hospitals, schools, NGOs and activists in the Global South · Available in 6 languages

 Got hacked.
 No security team.
 We're here.

-Free cybersecurity first aid for hospitals, NGOs and small organizations — 24/7, no account, no cost.
+Free cybersecurity first aid for hospitals, NGOs and small organizations — nonprofit ransomware attack response, phishing recovery, data breach help — 24/7, no account, no cost.

 37%